From Homeless to Homeowner – How I Did It.

 2. I was very lucky.

 First, I was lucky because I grew up in a middle-class environment.
 No gangs or violence.
 I went to decent schools with decent kids.
 Lots of other people grow up in far worse conditions.
-My father “encouraged” me to work since I was 13 years old with weekend jobs.
+My father “encouraged” me to work since I was 13 years old and find work on the weekend.
 I knew how to work and I knew the value of money.
 I grew up with the understanding that I should and could take care of myself and that nobody “owed” me anything.

 3. I was very focused.